grisp/rebar3_grisp/README.md

 Note that some options require others.
 For example, if you want to setup the ssid of the wifi, then you also need to activate the network and wifi configuration (`-n true` and `-w true`).

-The specific variables provided by this plug-in are:
+The specific variables provided by this plugin are:

 * **`interactive`** activate the interactive mode
 * **`name`** is the name of the OTP application